 Hardware and Software Requirements

-SystemWeaver includes a number of server applications that can be configured and used depending on the needs of the user organization and the IT support organization.
-A list of all server applications can be found in the Overview of SystemWeaver Applications section of the SystemWeaver Server Installation Manual or in Summary of Main SystemWeaver Executables.
+SystemWeaver includes a number of server related applications that can be configured and used depending on the needs of the user organization and the IT support organization.
+A list of all applications can be found in the Overview of SystemWeaver Applications section of the client application Help or in Summary of Main SystemWeaver Executables.
 This article covers the installation and configuration of the SystemWeaver main server application only.
 Other applications are covered in separate articles.

 - Extract the files from the zip file.

 - The server installation is in the directory called Server.
 The directory contains all of the files necessary to run the server.
-It is important that they remain in this location and are not modified in any way.
+It is important that they remain intact, and are not modified in any way.

 Configuring the Server